The story of the Bayern Munich Basketball Team

 Bayern Munich FC, founded on 27 February 1900, also have strong links with basketball.
 The basketball branch of the team was created in 1946 by passionate former footballer and basketball pioneer Franz Kronberger.
 Kronberger had to hang up his boots as a result of a war related injury and soon after discovered that basketball was his new passion.
 After the war, Kronberger’s influence and passion resulted in the creation of numerous sports pitches for the young people of Munich to use.

-The 1950s - winning the first title and successfully defending it
+The 1950s - winning the first title and succesfully defending it

 The foundations for the Bayern Munich basketball team had been set and the team didn’t have to wait long for success.
 In 1954 the team celebrated becoming German Champions for the first time, having won in Heidelberg.
 This was followed by a successful title defence the year after when the team, led by Franz Kromberger, won in Berlin.
 One of the team’s stars was Markus Bernhard, who had a distinguished and highly successful career in a variety of sports.
 The four time Basketball championship winner (having also won the title twice with MTSV Schwabing in 1947 and 1949) also found success in Handball.
 Bernhard was capped numerous times by the national team and won the outdoor national championship twice and the indoor championship once, in 1954.

-Championship winners 1954.
-Standing (From left to right): Alex Drogolowitsch, Max Braun, Walter Dassel, Franz Kronberger, Markus Bernhard; Kneeling (Left to Right): Heinz Kinader, Rudi Vogt, Hans Beyer, Rudolf Hohner.
+Standing (From left to right): Alex Drogolowitsch, Max Braun, Walter Dassel, Franz Kronberger, Markus Bernhard; Kneeling (From left to right): Heinz Kinader, Rudi Vogt, Hans Beyer, Rudolf Hohner.

 In 1956, a unique spectacle took place in the city, when the ‘Reds’ played a match in the Grünwalder Stadium before a Bayern Munich football match against Budapest.
 The backdrop was incredible – 28,000 onlookers in an open air stadium, all of whom were treated to a 54:46 win against Italian powerhouses Lancia Bolzano.

-The FC Bayern basketball team appearing before a match for their footballing counterparts.
+The FC Bayern basketball team appearing before a match of their fooutballing counterparts.

 The 1960s: Cup success

-The cup winning team of 1968.
-Standing (Left to right): Josef Regiert (Assistant), Dr. Klaus Schulz, Jay Johnson, Fritz Feilner, Dieter Schneider, Anton Grässle, Hans-Jörg „Gigs“ Krüger, Franz Kronberger (Head Coach); kneeling (Left to right): Willy Zeiträg, Peter Zilliger, Jürgen Schröder.
+Standing (From left to right): Josef Regiert (Betreuer), Dr. Klaus Schulz, Jay Johnson, Fritz Feilner, Dieter Schneider, Anton Grässle, Hans-Jörg „Gigs“ Krüger, Franz Kronberger (Trainer); kneeling (From left to right): Willy Zeiträg, Peter Zilliger, Jürgen Schröder.

 Basketball Legend Dr. Klaus Schulz